Fraser999/nctl/docs/commands.md

 NOTE 2: all command parameterrs have default values to simplify the general case of testing a single local network.

-NOTE 3: when executing either the `nctl-interactive` or `nctl-start` commands, node logging level output can be overrriden either by assigning the `NCTL_NODE_LOG_LEVEL` env. var. or by passing in the `loglevel` parameter .
+NOTE 3: when executing either the `nctl-interactive` or `nctl-start` commands, the node logging level output can be assigned by passing in the `loglevel` parameter.
+If you do not pass in this variable then current it defaults either to the current value of RUST_LOG or `debug`.

 ## Compiling network binaries